Libardo1/aind-planning/heuristic_analysis.md

 `h_ignore_preconditions` is the best performer.
 This heuristic estimates the minimum number of actions that must be carried out from the current state in order to satisfy all of the goal conditions by ignoring the preconditions required for an action to be executed.
 This gives a sweet spot between the too simplistic `h1` and too expensive `h_pg_levelsum`.
 For small search problems `BFS` is still better, though.

-`h_pg_levelsum` has the hardest implementation.
+`h_pg_levelsum` was the hardest to implement.
 This heuristic uses a planning graph representation of the problem state space to estimate the sum of all actions that must be carried out from the current state in order to satisfy each individual goal condition.
-Taking into consideration the preconditions as well is simply too expensive and this method is very slow.
+Taking into consideration the preconditions as well, it is simply too expensive and this method is very slow.

+One interesting observation is that number of expansions, goal tests and new nodes do not correlate perfectly with the execution time due to the complexity of the heuristic function (see `A* with h_ignore_preconditions` vs `breadth_ rst_search` in `Problem 1 and 2`).

 # Conclusion